 Here are some simple ways to improve your health and wellness, integrated into your daily life.
 Dr. Doni offers her recommendations for health-related apps that can make a positive impact by creating and reinforcing healthy habits.

 According to the CDC, HPV (Human Papillomavirus) affects 79 million people in the U.S. There are a lot of misconceptions about the HPV virus – so let’s take a deeper look at the 5 most common causes of HPV so that you can better protect yourself.

+Thanks to new research, we’re beginning to see the connection between healthy uterine bacteria and fertility since accepting the benefits of gut health.
 It wasn’t too long ago that we as a medical community and culture got on board with the idea of bacteria on—and IN—our bodies.
-Prior to that, it was soap, scrub, sanitize and repeat.
-Now, thanks to innovative testing, we’re able to see the TRILLIONS of bacteria inside of our digestive system, when they’re out […]
+Prior to that, it was soap, scrub, sanitize […]

 The best way to address HPV and dysplasia is with a comprehensive approach that addresses the issues triggering the susceptibility in the first place – such as stress, leaky gut, and/or food sensitivities – and then use well-researched nutrients and herbs to help your body fight off the virus and make healthy new cells.